ianjauslin-rutgers/pythagoras4/README.md

 ```bash
 lake build
 ```
-This will compile all the project files, but will nto show warnings or errors.
+This will compile all the project files, but will not show warnings or errors.
 To show those, use
 ```bash
 lake --verbose build